 His high school friend, Nugroho, was one of the few people who believed in his vision and remains as one of the co-founders and also CTO of Bukalapak until today.
 Over the years, Achmad approached many retail outlets and online stores to join the Bukalapak platform.
 Through their determination and passion, Bukalapak attracted over 10,000 SMEs onboard in a year.

 Fast-forward to the present day, Bukalapak now has about 1.8million SMEs and processes over 1 trillion transactions per month.
-In January 2018, Bukalapak officially became Indonesia’s fourth Unicorn start-up.
+In January 2018, Bukalapak officially became Indonesia’s fourth unicorn start-up, adding to the small pool of unicorns in the Republic.

 3. Nadiem Makarim, CEO of GO-JEK (33 years old)